 - The scales are sufficiently reliable from year to year.

 To date, Pennsylvania's state assessments have met these criteria.
-More specifically, PVAAS analyses verify that there are enough different scaled scores at the top and bottom of the scales to differentiate student achievement.
+More specifically, PVAAS analyses verify that there are enough different scale scores at the top and bottom of the scales to differentiate student achievement.
 This processing also analyzes the percentage of students scoring at the top and bottom scores to ensure there are no ceilings or floors.
-After all analyses are completed and PVAAS growth measures are available, PVAAS verifies that LEAs/districts, schools, and teachers serving both high- and low-achieving students can show both high and low growth.
+After all analyses are completed and PVAAS growth measures are available, PVAAS verifies that LEAs/districts, schools, and teachers serving both students with histories of higher achievement can show both high and low growth.
 This process is repeated every year.

 PVAAS in Practice

-Actual data may be the most readily apparent way to show that there is sufficient stretch in Pennsylvania's state assessments to measure the growth of low-, middle-, and high-achieving students.
+Actual data might be the most readily apparent way to show that there is sufficient stretch in Pennsylvania's state assessments to measure the growth of students with histories of lower, middle, and higher achievement.
 The figure below plots the average achievement for each teacher's students in Pennsylvania against the growth index (the value-added growth measure divided by its standard error) for PSSA Mathematics in grade 5 in 2019.
 Each dot represents one teacher, and verified rosters were used where available.
-The figure demonstrates that teachers serving both high- and low-achieving students can show both high and low growth, as measured by PVAAS.
+The figure demonstrates that teachers serving students with both higher and lower achievement can show both high and low growth, as measured by PVAAS.
+In the graph below, the actual correlation between the growth index and entering achievement is 0.15, which is weak.
 LEA/District and school value-added plots are similar to the teacher plot shown below.

 PENNSYLVANIA GROWTH INDEX VERSUS AVERAGE ACHIEVEMENT BY TEACHER